March 26, 2018

 A road trip is one of the best ways to explore Vancouver Island.
-Highway 19A, the incredibly scenic oceanside route between Victoria and Campbell River, boasts miles of picturesque coastline, charming towns and outdoor adventure along the way.
-Venture to mossy rainforests, provincial parks or sandy beaches.
-Hop between Gulf Islands, savour local cuisine or visit the many art galleries or studios en route.
-With its diverse landscapes and no shortage of things to do, you can see why Travel + Leisure Magazine named Vancouver Island one of the world’s top ten islands in its 2014 World’s Best Awards.
+Highway 19A, the scenic oceanside route between Victoria and Campbell River, boasts miles of picturesque coastline, charming towns, and outdoor adventure along the way.
+Venture to mossy rainforests, provincial parks, or sandy beaches.
+Hop between Gulf Islands, savour local cuisine, or visit the many art galleries and studios en route.
+There’s no shortage of things to do.

-We recently asked our Facebook fans for their top places to stop between Victoria and Campbell River, and here are their top five picks: http://ow.ly/NdoBW
+We asked our Facebook fans for their top places to stop between Victoria and Campbell River.
+Here are their top five picks.

-In at number five is the harbour city of Nanaimo, located north of Victoria or by ferry from Vancouver.
-Nanaimo’s island-sheltered harbour is right in the centre of town and its bustling waterfront is a popular spot to grab a bite to eat or watch the seaplanes take off.
-Downtown, you’ll find a museum, art galleries and waterfront cafes and restaurants.
-If you’re up for an adventure, Nanaimo offers great hiking, kayaking and biking, as well as world-class scuba diving and snorkelling.
-Don’t miss Neck Point Park and Piper’s Lagoon—two must-see parks—and if you’re up for a quick getaway, you can take a passenger-ferry from Nanaimo to two nearby island gems: Protection Island (home of Canada’s only floating pub) and picnic-perfect Newcastle Island.
-Nanaimo also makes a perfect jumping off point to explore the west side towns of Tofino and Ucluelet.
+The harbour city of Nanaimo is located north of Victoria, and is accessible by ferry from Vancouver.
+Nanaimo’s island-sheltered harbour is right in the centre of town and its bustling waterfront is a popular spot to grab a bite or watch the seaplanes take off.
+Downtown, you’ll find a museum, art galleries, and waterfront cafes and restaurants.
+If you’re up for an adventure, Nanaimo offers great hiking, kayaking, and biking, as well as world-class scuba diving and snorkelling.
+Don’t miss Neck Point Park and Piper’s Lagoon—two must-see parks—and if you’re up for a quick getaway, take a passenger ferry from Nanaimo to two nearby island gems: Protection Island (home of Canada’s only floating pub) and picnic-perfect Newcastle Island.
+Nanaimo is also a jumping off point to explore the west side towns of Tofino and Ucluelet.

-Coming in fourth is Fanny Bay, a quaint little community just south of Courtenay.
+Fanny Bay is a quaint little community just south of Courtenay.
 Here you’ll find the famous Fanny Bay Oysters, the place to go for farm fresh oysters, clams, scallops, and other seafood.
-Fanny Bay is home to eclectic B&Bs and it’s only a 15-minute drive to Kingfisher Oceanside Resort and Spa, a popular oceanside resort.
-Head to Rosewell Creek Provincial Park, a day-use park, for excellent hiking and a great spot to picnic.
-While in Fanny Bay, you’re likely to catch a glimpse of one of the many sea lions usually found sunning themselves on rocks.
-You’ll also find the Buckley Bay ferry terminal, the jumping off point to explore idyllic Hornby and Denman islands, two summer destinations known for their gorgeous beaches, warm water, camping and vibrant arts communities.
+Fanny Bay is home to eclectic B&Bs, and it’s only a 15-minute drive to Kingfisher Oceanside Resort & Spa.
+Head to Rosewell Creek Provincial Park, a day-use park, for excellent hiking and picnicking.
+While in Fanny Bay, you’re likely to catch a glimpse of sea lions sunning themselves on offshore rocks.
+You’ll also find the Buckley Bay ferry terminal, the jumping off point to explore idyllic Hornby and Denman islands, two summer destinations known for their gorgeous beaches, warm water, camping, and vibrant arts communities.

-Next on our fans’ list is Parksville.
-This seaside community is located on the south-central coast of eastern Vancouver Island, just a half-hour drive north of Nanaimo.
-With sandy beaches, quaint resorts and no shortage of outdoor adventure, Parksville is a quintessential summer destination.
+This seaside community is located 30 minutes north of Nanaimo.
+With sandy beaches, quaint resorts, and plenty of outdoor adventure, Parksville is a quintessential summer destination.
 Here you’ll find Rathtrevor Beach Provincial Park, one of the premier vacation destinations on Vancouver Island for camping and swimming.
-At low tide, the ocean at Rathtrevor Beach recedes almost a kilometre (.6 mi), providing an ideal place for visitors of all ages to play in the sand and explore the shoreline.
-Parksville also boasts great golfing, hiking and mountain biking, as well as fun family activities like mini golfing and bumper boats.
-Englishman River Falls and the estuary are natural sanctuaries, just minutes from Parksville’s main road and Cathederal Grove, home to one of the most accessible stands of giant Douglas fir trees on Vancouver Island, is only a 20 minute drive away.
+At low tide, the ocean at Rathtrevor Beach recedes almost a kilometre (0.6 mi), making it an ideal place for visitors of all ages to play in the sand and explore the shoreline.
+Parksville also boasts great golfing, hiking, and mountain biking, as well as fun family activities like mini golf and bumper boats.
+Englishman River Falls and the estuary are natural sanctuaries just minutes from Parksville’s main road, and Cathederal Grove is home to one of the most accessible stands of giant Douglas fir trees on Vancouver Island.
+It’s only 20 minutes away.

-Our fans’ next suggestion?
-The small but popular community of Coombs.
-Located just west of Parksville, it’s famous as the home of the Coombs Country Market and the goats that live on its roof.
-Coombs is a great place to stop for eclectic shopping, family activities such as Butterfly World and the World Parrot Refuge, as well as some seriously delicious ice cream!
-Stop here to wander the charming stores, say hello to the goats, or pick up snacks for the road at the Coombs Country Market.
-If you’d prefer for somebody to make your food for you, head up the hill from the market for fabulous Italian food at Cuckoo’s Trattoria and Pizzeria or Mexican food at “Taqueria.”
-Just eight minutes from Coombs is Errington, where you’ll find Tiger Lily Farm trail rides and petting zoo and the North Island Wildlife Recovery Centre.
+Located just west of Parksville, Coombs is famous as the home of the Coombs Country Market, where goats live on a grassy roof.
+Coombs is a great place to stop for eclectic shopping, family activities such as Butterfly World & Gardens as well as some seriously delicious ice cream.
+Stop here to wander charming stores, say hello to the goats, or pick up snacks for the road.
+Rather get take-out?
+Head up the hill from the market for fabulous Italian food at Cuckoo’s Trattoria and Pizzeria, or Mexican food at Taqueria.
+Just eight minutes from Coombs is Errington, where you’ll find Tiger Lily Farm trail rides and petting zoo, and the North Island Wildlife Recovery Centre.

-Our fans number one spot along the Oceanside Highway is Qualicum Beach.
-This charming and laidback community, along with the nearby town of Parksville, is home to artisans, charming gardens and beautiful beaches.
-At night, the community comes alive with excellent restaurants, concerts and theatre.
-Enjoy hiking in the area’s dozen parks, kayaking on the ocean or golfing.
-Take a break from the road and browse the local shops, stop by the Qualicum Beach Museum or explore the many gardens – the town is known as Vancouver Island’s “Garden Village”!
-Take a short detour and head to Little Qualicum Falls Provincial Park, to explore the waterfalls and trails.
-One of the best oceanfront views in Qualicum Beach is from the local Visitor Centre, so be sure to stop by and grab some information from their friendly staff!
+Our fans’ favourite spot along the route is Qualicum Beach.
+This laid-back community, along with the nearby town of Parksville, is home to artisans, gardens, and beautiful beaches.
+At night, the community comes alive with excellent restaurants, concerts, and theatre.
+Enjoy hiking in the area’s dozen parks, kayaking on the ocean, or golfing.
+Take a break from the road and browse the local shops, stop by the Qualicum Beach Museum, or explore the many gardens.
+(The town is known as Vancouver Island’s “Garden Village.”)
+Make a short detour to Little Qualicum Falls Provincial Park to explore waterfalls and trails.
+One of the best oceanfront views is from the local Visitor Centre, so be sure to stop by and for information.

 Did we miss one of your favourite places to stop along Highway 19A?
 Share with us in the comments below!